I’m a Vegetarian Who Does HIIT Workouts Every Day. This Is What I Eat

 2. Refueling post-workout

-As an athlete, I consider my post-workout recovery meal the most important of the day, because that 30-60 minute window after a workout is crucial for restoring glycogen and decreasing muscle protein breakdown.
+As an athlete, I consider my post-workout recovery meal the most important of the day, because that 30-60 minute window after a workout is crucial for restoring glycogen1 and decreasing muscle protein breakdown.

 In other words, your post-workout meal helps you get stronger, feel less sore the next day, and get you back to full energy levels.
 And since working out actually causes micro tears in our muscles, getting in proper nutrition as soon as you can after your workout helps repair the damage caused by the workout sooner.